Cognizant raises forecast as discretionary spending returns

 "And based on what customers are telling us, the pipeline deals that are happening, we think that continues for the remainder of the year."

-Cognizant won several large deals in the second quarter, including an IT infrastructure outsourcing contract with Norway's consumer brands company Orkla (ORK.OL).
+Cognizant won several large deals in the second quarter, including an IT infrastructure outsourcing contract with Norway's consumer brands company Orkla.

-The company defines large deals as those worth tens of million of dollars in total contract value, McLoughlin said.
+The company defines large deals as those worth tens of millions of dollars in total contract value, McLoughlin said.

 Tata Consultancy Services, Infosys and Wipro reported strong results and gave better-than-expected forecasts last month.